-President Barack Obama, 1/21/09
+President Barack Obama, Memorandum for the Heads of Executive Departments and Agencies on Transparency and Open Government, 1/21/09

-The Open Government Memorandum (M-10-06) of December 8, 2009, cited above and commonly known as the Open Government Directive, sets an unprecedented standard for a more transparent, participatory, and collaborative form of Government.
+The Open Government Memorandum (M-10-06) of December 8, 2009, commonly known as the Open Government Directive, sets an unprecedented standard for a more transparent, participatory, and collaborative form of Government.
 The President's strategy identifies this type of public-sector innovation as critical to creating a national environment that is ripe for entrepreneurship and participation of citizens in their Government.